Closing Down Campus Kangaroo Courts

 Political action following Bettina’s protest

 Soon after the Sydney protest, the Federal Government set up an inquiry into free speech at our campuses.
-The French enquiry recommended a voluntary code of conduct to promote free speech and Education Minister Dan Tehan urged universities to come on board, with some positive results.
-Many universities agreed to implement new free speech codes but it remains to be seen how effective these will be.
+The French inquiry recommended a voluntary code of conduct to promote free speech and Education Minister Dan Tehan urged universities to come on board.
+But after many of the universities showed only token compliance, the government took action this year to introduce a compulsory code.

-You might also like to support the crowd-funder raising money for expenses involved in her travel and costs for extra security, printing of flyers.
+You might also like to support the crowd-funder which initially was used to raise money for Bettina’s travel during her tour.
+Now it’s being used to cover costs involved in providing support for accused students and planning and promoting future campaigns.
 Bettina is delighted by the widespread support she is now receiving from people all over Australia who are concerned about this issue.